grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   [path: <string> | default = ""]
 ```

-### flusher_config
+### flusher

-The `flusher_config` configures the WAL flusher target, used to manually run one-time flushes when scaling down ingesters.
+The `flusher` block configures the WAL flusher target, used to manually run one-time flushes when scaling down ingesters.

 ```yaml
 # (advanced) Stop after flush has finished.
 If false, process will keep running,